bowdenk7/express-typescript-starter/README.md

 }
 ```
 With this option enabled, next to every `.js` file that the TypeScript compiler outputs there will be a `.map.js` file as well.
-This `.map.js` file provides the information neccesary to map back to the source `.ts` file while debugging.
+This `.map.js` file provides the information necessary to map back to the source `.ts` file while debugging.

 > **Note!** - It is also possible to generate "inline" source maps using `"inlineSourceMap": true`.
 This is more common when writing client side code because some bundlers need inline source maps to preserve the mapping through the bundle.